LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 Software Development Tools
 ======================================================

-In addition to tools listed above, we use a variety of other tools to help manage and automate our software development processes.
+In addition to the tools listed above, we use a variety of other tools to help manage and automate our software development processes.
 The *tool philosophy* adopted by the Axom project focuses on three central tenets:

   * Employ robust, commonly-used tools and don't re-invent something that already exists.
-  * Apply tools in ways that non-experts find them easy to use.
+  * Apply tools in ways that non-experts find easy to use.
   * Strive for automation and reproducibility.

 The main interaction hub for Axom developers is the **Atlassian